Sebastien-li/Tonal-Graph/README.md

 ### Perform a visualization of the analysis

+For plotting performance reasons, the scores should not be stored in the same directory as the global analysis.
 To visualize the analysis on your pieces, create a new directory *assets/scores/{COMPOSER}/{TITLE}*.
-Then, add the files: score.mxl, image.png, analysis.txt (Optional)
+Then, add the files: score.mxl, image.png, analysis.txt (Romantext optional)

 > [!WARNING]
-> For plotting performance reasons, the scores should not be stored in the same directory as the global analysis.
 > Please use relatively small pieces (<50 measures) or extract only the desired part.
 ```bash
 python -m app